 Microform

-There are reader/printers that allow you to consult and print off images, as well as creating digital copies if required.
-Printed guides to collections are shelved at the end of the microfilm sequence.
-Microfiche is stored in drawer cabinets adjacent to the microform reader machines.
+Both rooms have microfilm readers that allow you to consult and print off images, as well as creating digital copies if required.
+Printed guides to collections are shelved in the Research Microfilm room where the microfiche collections are stored in drawer cabinets.

-Staff at the Customer Services Desk will provide assistance with locating and using material in this area.
+Staff at the Library & IT Service Desk will provide assistance with locating and using newspaper material on microfilm while you can contact staff in the Special Collections Reading Room at specialcollections@nuigalway.ie

 Our microform collections include sources such as: